natel97/rsvp-service/README.md

 # RSVP Service

+I know there are existing services online, but figured it could be fun to start another one to add some code to my GitHub haha

 This is a side project made to manage invitations to events.
 I am using this for inviting people to Jackbox game nights.
 But feel free to use this for personal use.
-This is very MVP, and I mostly made it so there are more coding samples of mine available on the internet.
+This is very MVP.

 ## Deployments